 JPI HDHL welcomes countries who would like to consider membership of JPI HDHL to join as an observer country to get more insight in the JPI HDHL.
 Furthermore it is possible to join specific activities like joint funding activities also without the status of being an observer or full member.

-JPI HDHL at this point in time has not a fee for members, though it is expected that a fee will be introduced in 2021.
+Since January 2021, JPI HDHL is a self-sustainable organisation, which means a fee from each (full) member is required to run the initiative.
 Member Countries are expected to be actively engaged with the JPI HDHL activities and to participate in the Management Board meetings of JPI HDHL (2-3 times per year) and to agree with the Strategic Research Agenda of JPI HDHL.
 Each representative will be responsible to transport the recommendations of the MB to the national decision making body and to coordinate the different national partners, ministries, research organisations, universities, funding agencies.
 To ensure this s/he shall have the capacity to make decisions on the national level (having consulted relevant national organisations, as appropriate) and be instrumental in arranging structural and financial support at national level.
 Each representative may appoint a substitute or proxy to attend and vote at any meeting, if necessary.
 Each national representative may be assisted by experts, who may contribute to discussions without voting right.
 The governance structure is described in more detail in the Terms of Reference.

 If your country is interested in joining forces with the JPI HDHL, please contact the coordinator.